Syrian doctor caught in U.S. immigration ban gives up, moves to Canada

-A Syrian doctor says he won’t return to the United States to finish his studies at Brown University because of the Trump administration’s travel ban.
+A Syrian doctor says he won’t return to the United States to finish his studies at Brown University because of the Trump administration’s immigration ban.

 Khaled Almilaji said Wednesday there’s too much uncertainty, even though he possibly could get a student visa under the scaled-back version of the ban.
 The administration has given itself a Thursday deadline for implementing it.